-Please complete the application form and return it, together with a reference from the applicant’s Head of Chambers, to the CBA Administrator, Aaron Dolan [email protected] by Monday 1st October 2018.
+Please complete the application form and return it, together with a reference from the applicant’s Head of Chambers, to the CBA Administrator – unavailable until 2022

 The application form requires details of background and means together with a reference from the Applicant’s Head of Chambers (or pupil supervisor if a reference from the Head of Chambers is unavailable).

-A number of the most deserving applicants will be invited to compete in an advocacy exercise to be held in November, judged by the Chair of the CBA.
+A number of applicants will be invited to compete in an advocacy exercise to be held in the New Year, judged by the Chair of the Social Mobility Committee.

-For further details, please contact the CBA Administrator, [email protected].
+For further details, please contact the CBA Administrator.

 |187 Fleet Street||London|

 |2 Bedford Row||London|